fifonik/FFMetrics/README.md

 ## How to use
-- Unpack into a folder
+- Unpack into a folder;
-- Put FFMpeg.exe (and accompanied dll files if you use dynamic build) into the program folder or make it available through system %PATH%
+- Put FFMpeg.exe (and accompanied dll files if you use dynamic build) into the program folder or make it available through system %PATH%;
-- Run the program
+- Run the program;
-- Use UI to add reference file and at least one distorted file (you can drag & drop files from Explorer or use file choosers).
+- Use UI to add reference file and at least one distorted file (you can drag & drop files from Explorer or use file choosers);
-- Select metrics you'd like to calculate
+- Select metrics you'd like to calculate;
-- Click “Start” button
+- Click “Start” button.

 ## How to run with command line options